cifacademy/student_hero_guru_frontend/Guideline/how_to_delete_working_branch.md

    git branch -d <branchName>
    ```

-    > Alternatively, you can also use the `-D` flag which is a shortcut for `--delete` --force.
+    > Alternatively, you can also use the `-D` flag which is a shortcut for `--delete --force`.
 In other words with the `-D` flag, the specified branch will be deleted regardless of its merged status.

     ### Example 3: (using `-D`)